 With this much time on your hands, you might as well try to learn a new skill and emerge a better version of yourself after the storm passes.
 Duolingo teaches a new language and connects you with others around the world who speak that language.
 It feels like you made a trip to France or Spain and are having conversations with the locals.

 4. Louvre App

 On that note, now that travel is extremely undesirable, you can still find a way to access beautiful art.
 Have you been to the Louvre yet?
 Download the museum’s official application and it’ll feel like you’re in Paris enjoying hundreds of exceptional artworks and learning history.
 Other museums, such as the Uffizi Gallery in Florence, have their apps at your disposal as well.

 5. Headspace or Calm

-In a time of global anxiety and uncertainty it’s critical to focus on your mental health.
+In a time of global anxiety and uncertainty, it’s critical to focus on your mental health.
 Meditating is a great way to do that.
 And, downloading a mindfulness app such as Headspace or Calm can help.
-Headspace leads you through guided meditations while Calm will give the tools to stay mindful and grateful.
+Headspace leads you through guided meditations while Calm will give you the tools to stay mindful and grateful.

 The time of self-isolation will pass.
 We will all see this pandemic through.
 The trick is to remain positive and busy while we wait.
 Be conscious, stay healthy and try to make the most out of this situation where you’re home working and living in a more relaxed atmosphere.